brisvag/gibberify/README.md

 pip install git+git://github.com/brisvag/gibberify.git#egg=gibberify
 ```

-Pip will automatically add the script to your `PATH`, so you can simply run `gibberify` from the command line.
+Pip should automatically add the script to your `PATH`, so you can simply run `gibberify` from the command line.

 ## What is this `pip` you are talking about?
 I wanna make gibberish!